 I love the color of this spice.
 It actually has a pretty mild flavor that is almost floral.
 It’s absolutely not essential to the salad, but if you want to try out a new spice, it works really well.

 Finishing the salad is as easy as stirring the quinoa into the dressing and veggies and seasoning it really well with salt and pepper.

 Then you serve it up garnished with the toasted nuts and seeds and a big pinch of sumac.

-This salad would be a great lunch salad during the week, but it has a reasonably short shelf life.
+This Rainbow Quinoa Salad would be a great lunch salad during the week, but it has a reasonably short shelf life.
 Betsy and I noticed that after about three days it started to really break down and wasn’t very good.

 The salad also works great as a cold side dish though.
 I served it at a dinner party a few weeks ago as a side with grilled hamburgers.
 It was a nice change from chips, fries, or some of the heavier sides that are sometimes served with burgers.